wasdee/pookon/README.md

 # pookon
-pookon (ผู้คน) python cli to sync contacts to obsidian.md
+pookon (ผู้คน - people in Thai) python cli to sync contacts to obsidian.md

 ## GPT-4 Notes
 """